stoyankrastev/DynamoApi/README.md

    * Method: GET
    * URL: /v1/getbytemplate
-   * Query string: Stringified JSON object that must contain one or more pair of property/value.
+   * Query string: Stringified JSON object that must contain one or more pairs of property/value.
    * Header: <code>x-columns</code> a comma-separated list of properties to return.
    * Response: application/json